 - Journal your emotions: When you take the time to journal or write out your thoughts and feelings, you give yourself space to process.
 Some suggestions for journaling include reflecting on your initial reactions, expressing what you want to say to the person that fat-shamed you, or writing a letter to yourself.

 - Develop a self-care plan: Self-care plans act as your overall “toolbox” of coping skills and ways to nurture yourself.
-Develop an emotional self-care plan with your healthcare provider.
+Develop an emotional self-care plan with your therapist or healthcare provider.

 - Shift your mindset and inner narrative: Changing your inner narrative takes practice and conscious effort.
 Work to replace negative self-talk or negative self-belief with words of affirmation and encouragement.
 Daily positive affirmations are a great way to improve overall body image and self-esteem.